racket/rhombus/enforestation/0000-enforestation.md

 In all expansion contexts, a macro transformer receives all remaining terms in the enclosing group after the triggering identifier or operator.
 A declaration or definition transformer is obliged to use all of the terms.
-In an expression or pattern context, the transformer consumes as many as it wants, and it returns the remaining terms alongside its expansion result.
+In an expression or binding context, the transformer consumes as many as it wants, and it returns the remaining terms alongside its expansion result.

 ### API

-The Rhombus expander checks an identifier's binding for a transformer when the identifier is at the start of a group in `rhombus-top`, `rhombus-block` `:declaration`, or `:definition`, or when it starts an expression or pattern in other contexts.
+The Rhombus expander checks an identifier's mapping for a transformer when the identifier is at the start of a group in `rhombus-top`, `rhombus-block` `:declaration`, or `:definition`, or when it starts an expression or binding in other contexts.

 The structure types provided by the Rhombus expander to implement
 transformers: